Skip to main content

 Agent Connection Settings

 GET /api/settings/agent-connection is an authenticated, read-only Settings endpoint for Bring Your Own Agent setup.
-It returns safe MCP status, setup instructions, permission tiers, tool groups, future AI feature slots, and recent agent_tool_call logs scoped to the current user.
-The safe setup payload includes a human guide URL, the public DealDash Agent Kit repo URL, an agent-optimized docs URL, and the MCP command/config path.
+It returns safe status, the single DealDash Agent Bridge model, MCP setup instructions, direct HTTPS fallback endpoints, permission tiers, tool groups, future AI feature slots, and recent agent_tool_call logs scoped to the current user.
+The safe setup payload includes a human guide URL, the private DealDash Agent Kit repo URL for authorized install/examples only, an agent-optimized docs URL, the MCP command/config path, and direct /api/agent/* fallback URLs.
 Public and browser-visible responses expose names and links only, never secret values.
 The endpoint returns env names and boolean configuration flags only.
 It must not expose service secret values, approval confirmation secret values, raw request payloads, image data, payment payloads, or cross-account logs.
+The payload includes writePolicy.mode, nonDeleteWritesRequireApproval, and deleteWritesAlwaysRequireApproval so agents and users can see whether write tools can run without repeated confirmation.
+Deletes must remain approval-gated in every mode.

 Validation Rule